History of agriculture in China: Since 1949

-Nonetheless, after more than twenty-five years of experience with communes, officials abolished these institutions, which they perceived as too bureaucratic and rigid to respond to the flexible requirements of agricultural production.
+After more than twenty-five years of experience with communes, officials abolished these institutions, which they perceived as too bureaucratic and rigid to respond to the flexible requirements of agricultural production.
 Also, farm production incentives languished in the commune system.
 In 1978 China's leaders began a program of far-reaching agricultural reforms.
+These reforms, conducted under Deng Xiaoping, reorganized collective agriculture such that individual households gained considerable autonomy, and greatly enlarged the private agricultural sector.
 Townships and villages were organized, and new incentives were incorporated into contractual relationships tying farmers to economic cooperatives and businesses.
 By the end of the 1970s, China had achieved self-sufficiency in food.
+China reached a record high for domestic agricultural production in 1984.
+Although China's agricultural success is often attributed to the rural reforms of the 1980s, academic Hou Li contends that the advances during the 1960s and 1970s deserve more credit than they are often given.